-After hosting a dinner party (during which maybe one or two people requested Martinis), you’ve probably looked into your fridge and asked yourself, “What the heck do I do with the rest of this giant bottle of dry vermouth?”
-Inevitably, the solution is to force Martinis on whoever walks through your door.
+After hosting a dinner party featuring a few Martinis, you’ve probably looked into your fridge and asked yourself, “What the heck do I do with the rest of this giant bottle of dry vermouth?”
+Inevitably, the solution is to force Martinis on whoever else walks through your door.
 But there are more ways to use up that remaining liter of aromatized wine.

-Dry vermouth works beautifully in a number of cocktails and can even come in handy when you’re running low on ingredients like white wine.
-So the next time you find yourself with an oversized bottle of dry vermouth, here are seven ways to put it to good use—and whatever you do, be sure to store it in the refrigerator.
-No one likes spoiled vermouth.
+Dry vermouth works beautifully in a number of other cocktails and can even come in handy when you’re running low on ingredients like white wine.
+So the next time you find yourself with an oversized bottle of dry vermouth, here are several ways to put it to good use

 Just Drink It